Skip to main content

 Step 1: Preheat oven to 350 degrees Fahrenheit.

-Step 2: Grease and flour 4-inch or 6-inch cake pans.
-You will have enough batter for more than one 4-inch cake.
-You can also use the extra batter for cupcakes.
+Step 2: Grease and flour four-inch or six-inch cake pans.
+You will have enough batter for more than one four-inch cake.
+The extra batter is earmarked for cupcakes.

 Step 3: Mix flour and baking soda together in a large bowl.